wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <pre style="color: silver; background: black;">wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
 gunzip uniprot_sprot.fasta.gz</pre>

-Now we will be moving our database files alongside our fasta_out.fasta file back to our Xanadu directory.
-This process is the same as our transfer before from Xanadu to our local cluster, but with the endpoints reversed.
-For those of you not using the Xanadu server and (somehow) have sudoer privileges on your server, the quickest way to install EnTAP on is to run the "programs_installation" script, then download the interproscan and eggnog-mapper databases, followed lastly by installing, making EnTAP, and configuring EnTAP (EnTAP must be configured by editing its configuration text file and resaving that file, bear that in mind!).

-Now we must create our scannable databases.
-While diamond can create databases from Uniprot, it will not process the fasta files from the NCBI.
-Therefore, we will be using "makeblastdb" to create our vertebrate_other database.
+Now we must create our scannable databases using the software <a href="https://github.com/bbuchfink/diamond">DIAMOND</a>.
+DIAMOND is renowned for the efficiency and speed with which it not only creates scannable databases, but also for alignment matching against those databases.
+DIAMOND's efficiency is such that it is runnable on most laptops and personal computers, which is truly quite marvelous software engineering considering its resource intensive alternative BLAST.
 We initialize a script with our "nano" command and Slurm arguments with the coding portion reading:

 <pre style="color: silver; background: black;">module load diamond
-module load blast
-makeblastdb -in vertebrate_other.fasta -parse_seqids -dbtype prot
+wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accesion2taxid/prot.accession2taxid.gz
+wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdmp.zip
+diamond makedb --in vertebrate_other.fasta -d vertebrate_other --taxonmap prot.accession2taxid.gz --taxonnodes taxdmp.zip
-diamond makedb --in uniprot_sprot.fasta -d uniprot_sprot</pre>
+diamond makedb --in uniprot_sprot.fasta -d uniprot_sprot</pre> --taxonmap prot.accession2taxid.gz --taxonnodes taxdmp.zip</pre>

-Now we may write our EnTAP script with the following code (after also initializing our script with the "nano" command and Slurm arguments):
+makedb is run with the options --taxonmap and --taxonnodes to structure the databases such that should we prefer alignments made to a specific clade, such as chordates, the database contains the appropriate information to do as we ask.

+Now we have all of the ingredients to write our EnTAP script.
+Because <a href="https://bioinformatics.uconn.edu/databases/">Xanadu contains the databases</a>, it is necessary only to secure copy the fasta_out.fasta file to our appropriate Xanadu directory.
+However, Xanadu does not have specifically the vertebrate_only.dmnd database, but rather the complete_protein.dmnd database.
+This is no problem, as we will signal to EnTAP we are only interested in chordate alignments:

-<pre style="color: silver; background: black;">module load EnTAP
+<pre style="color: silver; background: black;">nano entap.sh
-EnTAP  --runP -i fasta_out.fasta -d vertebrate_other.protein.faa.dmnd -d uniprot_sprot.dmnd --ontology 0  --threads 8

 Required Flags:
 --runP      with a protein input, frame selection will not be ran and annotation will be executed with protein sequences (blastp)